Back Here

-"Back Here" is the debut single by English pop rock band BBMak.
+"Back Here" is a song by English pop rock band BBMak.
 It was written by the three members of the group (Christian Burns, Mark Barry, and Stephen McNally) along with songwriter Phil Thornalley.
 It was originally released in August 1999 as the lead single from their debut studio album, Sooner or Later (2000), but did not experience commercial success until its American release the following year, when it became a top-20 hit in the United States.
 The song was then re-released in the United Kingdom and entered the top five of the UK Singles Chart in February 2001.
-Rolling Stone ranked it as the 63rd greatest boy band song of all time.
+Rolling Stone ranked it as the 63rd-greatest boy band song of all time.

 Content

-Stephen McNally told Billboard that the song was deceiving due to its uptempo guitar part and the song sounding happy.
+Stephen McNally told Billboard that the song "Back Here" was deceiving due to its uptempo guitar part and the song sounding happy.
 He went on to say that it was about a "guy and a girl getting together, then the girl leaves the guy and now he can't live without her."
 Of the song's background, Christian Burns said "['Back Here'] came together really quickly.
 We were having coffee with Phil [Thornalley] at his flat, and we were just messing around with chords; we wrote the whole song in about 45 minutes'".
 Burns added, “I remember when we heard that guitar intro for the first time.
 We flew over to Hollywood to go and work on the record in the Hills with [producers] John Shanks and Oliver Leiber, walked into the studio and the intro was on loop.
 We all looked at each other and knew something magical was cooking here".